MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/intro-data-management-analytics.md

 ---
-title: "Introduction to the data governance"
+title: "Introduction to the data analytics"
-description: Introducing the concept of data governance in the cloud
+description: Introducing the concept of data analytics in the cloud
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 02/01/2020